-2. Hold the flap centred against the outside of the mudguard (see pic.1) so that the end of the coloured covering (or fitting line for plain black or club flaps) lines up with the end of the mudguard.
-It needs to line up at the edges of the flap rather than in the middle so that the narrow top part of the flap is hidden.
+3. Hold the flap centred against the outside of the mudguard (pic.1) so that the fitting line lines up with the end of the mudguard.
+It needs to line up at the edges of the flap rather than in the middle so that the narrow top part of the flap is completely hidden.
 The back flap is shown here but the same applies to the front flap.

-3. Make a mark on the mudguard with something sharp in the centre of the hole you will use (see pic.2)
+4. Make a mark on the mudguard with something sharp (or pen/pencil if using masking tape) in the centre of the hole you will use (pic.2).

 Attaching the flap

-2. Thread the bolts through the holes in the mudguard from the inside (pic.5).
+3. Then, thread the screw(s) through the hole(s) in the mudguard from the inside (pic.5).

-3. Attach another washer to each bolt on the outside of the mudguard and then a nyloc nut (pic.6).
+4. Attach another washer to each screw on the outside of the mudguard and then a nyloc nut (pic.6).

-4. Tighten the nut (which is 7mm) and bolt using a spanner and a flat head screwdriver (pic.7).
+5. Tighten the nut (which is 7mm) and screw using a spanner and Allen key as appropriate (pic.7).